trufflesuite/trufflesuite.com/src/blog/introducing-truffle-dashboard/index.md

 };
 ```

-With this setup, when you run the command `hardhat deploy --network truffle-dashboard`, the request is forwarded to the Dashboard where you can inspect and process them.
+With this setup, when you run the command `hardhat deploy --network truffle-dashboard`, the request is forwarded to Truffle Dashboard, where you can inspect and process them.

 ## Conclusion ❤️️